wireseo/tp/docs/DeveloperGuide.md

 On start up of the GUI the `fillInnerParts` method of `MainWindow` is called, creating a `CommandBox` object with a method reference to `MainWindow`'s `executeCommand` method passed as parameter to the constructor.

-The `CommandBox
-` object will take the command keyed into the commandBox Ui component, in this case `"view -m"`, as parameters to `MainWindow`'s
+The `CommandBox` object will take the command keyed into the commandBox Ui component, in this case `"view -m"`, as parameters to
- `executeCommand
-` method, thereby invoking a call to the `LogicManager`'s `execute` method. `LogicManager` creates a `CommandResult ` object and returns it to `MainWindow`.
+`MainWindow`'s `executeCommand` method, thereby invoking a call to the `LogicManager`'s `execute` method. `LogicManager` creates a `CommandResult` object and returns it to `MainWindow`.

-`MainWindow` class calls the `CommandResult` object's `getCommandTargetFeature` method, which then returns a `CommandTargetFeature` `Enum` corresponding to the feature that the user input command relates to.
-Based on that Enum, `MainWindow` then selects the corresponding tab using its local variable `tabSelector`.
+`MainWindow` class calls the `CommandResult` object's `getCommandTargetFeature` method, which then returns a `CommandTargetFeature`, `Enum` corresponding to the feature that the user input command relates to.
+Based on that `Enum`, `MainWindow` then selects the corresponding tab using its local variable `tabSelector`.
 In this case `Missions` was returned and hence the `missionTab` was selected.